Minnesota’s distinctive Southeast Blufflands are home to the state’s most diverse array of forest, prairies, streams, and wildlife.

 The Minnesota Land Trust is looking for willing landowners to participate in the Blufflands Protection Program, a conservation initiative to permanently protect high quality habitat complexes in southeastern Minnesota.

-This brochure will help you decide if the Blufflands Protection Program is right for you.
-Inside, there is information about the program, conservation easements project selection criteria, and an application.
+This page will help you decide if the Blufflands Protection Program is right for you.
+Below there is information about the program, conservation easements project selection criteria, and how to apply.

 - Protect Minnesota’s important wildlife habitat, water quality, and beautiful open spaces

-- Receive tax benefits or other compensation for a permanent conservation easement on your wetlands and their surrounding natural lands.
+- Receive tax incentives or other compensation for a permanent conservation easement on your wetlands and their surrounding natural lands.

 - Preserve your family’s legacy on the land.